|

 This slightly modified version includes Christine's serious and witty responses to these typical lame excuses.

-- I am apprehensive about making a transition from the home by myself to a public meeting place in the company of others.
+I am apprehensive about making a transition from dressing at the home by myself to a public meeting place in the company of others.

-Yes, we have all experienced that.
+Yes, we have all experienced that when we first came out.
 It usually disappears by your second meeting.
 Our meeting place is quite private, so can act as a stepping stone to more public places.

 Most of us do not "pass" (and not longer care if we do or not).
 Generally speaking, we are a fairly mature bunch, comfortable with ourselves, but certainly most of us are no longer slim and gorgeous.

-- I'm happy just "playing" at home and receiving the magazine.
+I'm happy just dressing at home and receiving the magazine.

 You can learn that through example and discussion with other members.
 We have learnt what looks good on the male body shape.